simrb/www/README.md

-A simple module that lets you publishing article
+A simple module that lets you publish article